 The Western Ghats region of Karnataka State is a hotspot of food system biodiversity, indigenous seed stocks and food forests that faces great threats.
 The intensification of chemical agriculture has been devastating to the region’s long history of plural, biodiversity-based, and ecologically sensitive agricultural and forestry practices.
 The changing and increasingly unpredictable climate has rendered the monsoons—one of the area’s most essential ecological events—unreliable.Animal and plant species that have sustained people through thousands of years of floods and droughts are in jeopardy of extinction and communities are increasingly vulnerable to hunger and poverty.
 As primary guardians of their families’ nutrition, forest gardens, and indigenous knowledge, women bear the brunt of this crisis.

 Community Access to Seeds.
-Over 4,000 women farmers, their families, and community members will access indigenous seed varieties through the 20 women seed savers and community seed banks and employ regenerative farming practices to strengthen food security and community resilience to chemical farming pressures and climate changes.
-The community Vanya Seed Bank will increase the number of seed varieties it manages and sells by over 25%.
+Over 4,000 women farmers, their families, and community members accessd indigenous seed varieties through the 20 women seed savers and community seed banks and employed regenerative farming practices to strengthen food security and community resilience to chemical farming pressures and climate changes.
+The community Vanya Seed Bank increased the number of seed varieties it manages and sells by over 25%.

 Intergenerational Knowledge Transfer.
-200 additional women and youth will participate in group activities, trainings and demonstrations in order to ripple knowledge of regenerative farming and seed saving throughout their communities.
-They will also increase their self-confidence and capacity to be social, ecological, and economic leaders in their families and communities.
+200 additional women and youth participated in group activities, trainings and demonstrations in order to ripple knowledge of regenerative farming and seed saving throughout their communities.
+They also increased their self-confidence and capacity to be social, ecological, and economic leaders in their families and communities.